Cozumel coati: Behavior

 Like other coatis, Cozumel coatis exhibit sexual dimorphism in social behavior.
 Adult females and their offspring live in social groups called bands, which typically consist of 4 to 8 individuals, but historically may have been larger.
 These female-led bands forage and travel together, cooperating in raising the young.
 Adult males are usually solitary except during the breeding season, when they temporarily join a band of females.
 This pattern has been observed on Cozumel as well, with researchers documenting sightings of both bands of dwarf coatis and lone males in the wild.
 Due to the species' rarity, group sizes on Cozumel today may be smaller than on the mainland, and encounters between groups are uncommon.
 Older residents of the island recall that coatis once could be seen in larger bands decades ago, whereas now it is rare to see more than a few together.

 While specific home range sizes have not been published for Cozumel coatis, they are thought to cover substantial areas relative to the island's size.
 They often travel with tails held high, which helps band members keep sight of each other in vegetation.
 These coatis can climb trees swiftly when needed to find fruit or avoid danger, and will spend the night sleeping off the ground.
-There are no native large predators on Cozumel, but feral dogs have been known to attack coatis.
+There are no native large predators on Cozumel, but feral dogs and possibly invasive boa constrictors have been known to attack coatis.